wp-plugins/custom-login/readme.txt

 = What are extensions? =
 They are additional plugins that add functionality to the Custom Login plugin.
 Depending of what the extension does.
 You can find all Custom Login extensions on [extendd.com](http://extendd.com).

+= My new settings aren't showing up =
+This plugin caches all settings in a transient, try clicking the new 'Update stylesheet' button to delete and refresh the cache.

 = Is there a PRO version? =
 Why yes there is, you can purchase the [PRO](http://extendd.com/plugin/custom-login-pro/) version on [http://extendd.com](http://extendd.com).
 Note that since Custom Login 2.0, Custom Login PRO is a completely different plugin.